 Healthcare agencies, policymakers, patient advocacy organisations, industry and funding institutions must work together to expand access to HPV screening, Allan says.

-To help reach this goal, partnerships in countries that include Mozambique and Peru are expanding access to HPV testing and
+To help reach this goal, partnerships in healthcare settings are expanding access to cervical screening through

-Stefan Seliger, Head of Global Access and Policy at Roche Diagnostics, said the societal cost of cervical cancer is far greater than the cost of prevention programs, like those in Mozambique and Peru.
-Since 2021, the Roche partnership with Peru’s Ministry of Health has screened about 110,000 women who otherwise may not have had access to cervical self-sampling and HPV testing.
+Stefan Seliger, Head of Global Access and Policy at Roche Diagnostics, says the societal cost of cervical cancer is far greater than the cost of prevention programs, like those in Peru.
+Since 2021, the Roche partnership with Peru’s Ministry of Health has screened as many as half a million women who otherwise may not have had access to cervical self-collection and HPV testing.
+Learn more about

-For every 100 mothers who die from cervical or breast cancer in resource-poor settings, 14 children die before their 10th birthday and 210 become maternal orphans, according to estimates.2
+For every 100 mothers who die from cervical or breast cancer in resource-poor settings, 14 children die before their 10th birthday and 210 become maternal orphans, according to estimates.8

 With vaccination, screening and treatment, cervical cancer is nearly 100 percent preventable